 Following initial course registration (see General Registration Policy), students may register for additional courses (or "add" a course), provided that the course(s) has not met for the first time and is not already closed.
-Students also may add alternate format courses (i.e., mini-courses, or those that meet for one or two weeks) any time before the first class meeting, provided the course is not closed.
+Students also may add alternate format courses (i.e., short courses, those that meet for one or two weeks) any time before the first class meeting, provided the course is not closed.
 Students may not add a course once that course has held its first class meeting.

-Students may add courses online using the SIS Self-Service website, or by submitting the facsimile Add/Drop Form (downloadable from the School of Education's website at http://education.jhu.edu/student-resources/office-of-the-registrar/forms-and-petitions/) in person, by fax at 410-516-9817, or by mail to the Office of the Registrar, Johns Hopkins University, School of Education, 6740 Alexander Bell Drive, Suite 110, Columbia, MD 21046-2100.
+Students may add courses online using the SIS Self-Service website or by submitting the facsimile Add/Drop Form (downloadable from the School of Education's website at http://education.jhu.edu/student-resources/office-of-the-registrar/forms-and-petitions/) in person, by email, by fax at 410-516-9817, or by mail to the Johns Hopkins School of Education, Office of the Registrar, 6740 Alexander Bell Drive, Suite 110, Columbia, MD 21046-2100.
 (Johns Hopkins employees must submit a tuition remission voucher.
 Faxed copies of the vouchers are acceptable.)

 When dropping one course and adding another course during the first two weeks of the semester, 100 percent of the tuition from the dropped course may be applied to the tuition of the added course, provided that the added course has not met.
-(To ensure that 100 percent of the tuition from the dropped course will be applied to the course being added, the Add/Drop Form must be submitted in person to the Office of the Registrar or by fax at 410-516-9817.)
-A student who wishes to drop a 12- to 15-session course after it has started and add an alternate format course (provided the alternate format course has not already held its first class meeting or is closed to new enrollments) may apply the appropriate refund from the dropped course to the tuition of the added course.
+(To ensure that 100 percent of the tuition from the dropped course will be applied to the course being added, the Add/Drop Form must be submitted in person or mailed to the Office of the Registrar, emailed to soe.registration@jhu.edu, or faxed 410-516-9817.)